 On the Issues and activity page, issues are groups of incidents that describe the underlying problem of your symptoms.
-When a new incident is created, Incident Intelligence opens an issue and evaluates other open issues for correlations.
+When a new incident is created, incident intelligence opens an issue and evaluates other open issues for correlations.
+An issue will contain arrays of all the tags (metadata) from all the incidents it contains.

-The issues feed includes all of your environment's issues and can be searched and filtered using the top of page component.
+The issues feed includes all of your issues and can be searched and filtered using the top of page component.

 By default, the issues feed is filtered to only show the active issues.
-You can also filter by issue priority and source.
+You can also filter by issue priority, source, alert condition, alert policiy, entity, or issue ID.

 Click an issue to open its issue page.